Get Free Solar Panel Quotes

 • Get paid for what you don't use

-The Smart Export Guarantee Explained
+The Smart Export Guarantee explained

-Big energy suppliers must pay you for your excess renewable energy
+• Big energy suppliers must pay you for your excess renewable energy

-The average home will make £159 per year from this scheme
+• The average home will make £160 per year from this scheme

-One of these schemes, the Smart Export Guarantee (SEG) ensures that homeowners exporting electricity to the National Grid via solar panels, wind turbines and other low-carbon technology can receive payments from energy companies.
+It ensures that people who feed energy into the National Grid from solar panels, wind turbines and other low-carbon technology can receive payments from energy companies.

 On this page, we’ll tell you how the SEG works, whether you’re eligible for it, and how much you could earn.